j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 Comments:

-When Charles and Diana visited Vancouver to officially open the 1986 World Fair, the British press got their hands on a copy of the track and attempted, unsuccessfully, to fabricate a scandal.
-Not only did Bryan have a secret and very inappropriate "crush" on the Princess, they said, but he had insulted the future king of England with lyrics like "Whatcha doin' with a guy like him?".
+When Charles and Diana visited Vancouver in May 1986 to officially open the World's Fair, the British press got their hands on a copy of the song and attempted, unsuccessfully, to fabricate a scandal.
+Not only did Bryan have a secret and very inappropriate "crush" on the Princess, the Britishpress claimed, but he had insulted the future King of England (and Canada by association) with lyrics like "Whatcha doin' with a guy like him?".
 It was front page news in Canada and the UK.

-In the time of Henry VIII a song like this might have got us beheaded, but Charles didn't pose such a threat -- and anyway, he was about to get into enough trouble on his own, thanks to his soon-to-be-public affair with mistress Camilla Parker-Bowles, and the eventual collapse of his marriage to Diana.
+In the time of Henry VIII a song like this might have got us beheaded, but Charles didn't pose any such a threat -- and anyway, he was about to get into enough trouble on his own with revelations about his mistress Camilla Parker-Bowles and the eventual collapse of his marriage to Diana.

 Supertramp

-In March 1986, a few months before the World Fair, Adams and I were living in London, writing songs at Zomba Studios.
-One day A&M Records (Bryan's label at the time) sent us tickets for the "Prince's Trust" concert at the Royal Albert Hall, with Supertramp headlining.
-Even more exciting, we were invited to a small pre-show reception, which the Prince and Princess would be attending!
+In March 1986, a few months before the royals appeared at the Vancouver World's Fair, Bryan and I were living in London, writing songs at Zomba Studios.
+Bryan's label, A&M Records, offered us tickets for the very first "Prince's Trust" charity concert at the Royal Albert Hall, with Supertramp headlining.
+Even more exciting, we were invited to a small pre-show reception which the Prince and Princess would be attending.

-We were told to arrive no later than 8:00 pm, after which time the hall would be "locked down" for a security sweep.
-No-one, we were sternly warned, would be admitted after 8:00 pm!!
+We were told to arrive at Albert Hall no later than 8:00pm, after which the hall would be "locked down" for security.
+No-one, we were sternly warned, would be admitted after 8:00pm!!

 Royal Albert Hall, London